Hyacinth Graf Strachwitz: Childhood, education and early career

 Strachwitz attended the Volksschule (primary school) and the Gymnasium (advanced secondary school) in Oppeln—present-day Opole.
 He received further schooling and paramilitary training at the Königlich Preußischen Kadettenkorps (Royal Prussian cadet corps) in Wahlstatt—present-day Legnickie Pole—before he transferred to the Hauptkadettenanstalt (Main Military Academy) in Berlin-Lichterfelde.
 Among his closest friends at the cadet academy were Manfred von Richthofen, the World War I flying ace and a fellow Silesian, and Hans von Aulock, brother of the World War II colonel Andreas von Aulock.
 In August 1912, Cadet Strachwitz was admitted to the élite Gardes du Corps (Life Guards) cavalry regiment in Potsdam as a Fähnrich (Ensign).
 The Life Guards had been established by Prussian King Frederick the Great in 1740, and were considered the most prestigious posting in the Imperial German Army.
 Their patron was Emperor Wilhelm II, who nominally commanded them.
 Strachwitz was sent to an officer training course at the Kriegsschule (War School) in Hanover in late 1912, where he excelled at various sports.
 Strachwitz was commissioned as Leutnant (Second Lieutenant) on 17 February 1914.
+At this early stage of his career in Potsdam, Strachwitz began insisting on being addressed as "Herr Graf" rather than "Herr Leutnant", even from higher-ranking officers, a quirk that he maintained throughout his career.
+He always felt prouder of his aristocratic descent than of his military rank.
+His close friends called him Conté (Count).

-Upon his return to the Prussian Main Military Academy from Hanover, Strachwitz was appointed as the sports officer for the Life Guards.
-He introduced daily gymnastics and weekly endurance running.
-The Life Guards sports team was selected to participate in the planned 1916 Olympic Games, and this further encouraged his ambition.
-He participated in equestrian, fencing and track and field athletics, which became his prime focus.
-Strachwitz continued to excel as a sportsman and, with his friend Prince Friedrich Karl of Prussia, was among the best athletes to train for the Olympic Games according to Roll Strachwitz.
+Upon his return from Hanover to the Prussian Main Military Academy, Strachwitz was appointed sports-officer for the Life Guards, where he introduced the soldiers to daily gymnastics and weekly endurance running.
+The sports team of the Life Guards was selected to participate in the 1916 Olympic Games, which further encouraged his ambition.
+He participated in many sporting activities, particularly equestrian, fencing and track and field athletics, which became his prime focus.
+Strachwitz continued to excel as a sportsman, and with his friend Prince Friedrich Karl of Prussia, was among the best athletes to train for the Olympic Games.